-During this time period, USEPA adopted on January 4, 2006 a Stage 2 Disinfectants and Disinfection Byproducts (DBPs) Rule to provide increased public health protection against the potential risks associated with these compounds.
+During this time period, the U.S. Environmental Protection Agency (USEPA) adopted on January 4, 2006 a Stage 2 Disinfectants and Disinfection Byproducts (DBPs) Rule to provide increased public health protection against the potential risks associated with these compounds.
 DBPs are formed when natural organic matter in the raw water source interact with disinfectants such as chlorine.
 Stage 2 DBP byproduct chemicals include haloacetic acids and trihalomethanes.
-Because WJWW serves between 50,000 to 99,999 people, compliance with these new provisions is mandatory.
+Because WJWW serves approximately 120,000 customers, compliance with these new provisions is mandatory.
 Starting October 1, 2012, WJWW was required to monitor the maximum contaminant levels (MCL) for total trihalomethanes (TTHM) and haloacetic acids (HAA5).
-The MCLs for TTHM and HAA5 are 0.080 milligram per liter (mg/L) and 0.060 mg/L, respectively, on a Locational Running Annual Average

-(LRAA) basis.
-The results submitted for the first, second, and third quarters of 2019 exceeded these MCLs.
+The MCLs for TTHM and HAA5 are 0.080 milligram per liter (mg/L) and 0.060 mg/L, respectively, on a Locational Running Annual Average (LRAA) basis.
+The results submitted for the first, second, and third quarters of 2019 exceeded the MCL for HAA5.